 Many of the things that people usually crave while watching TV at home are generally not good for you because these will make you overweight and affect your nap time.

-5. Extreme Dieting
+5. Intense Dieting

 Having hunger pangs is your brain’s way of telling you that your body needs food to fuel the necessary bodily functions.

 If you’re on a very restrictive diet and notice that no matter how much you starve yourself, you’re not losing any pounds, then it may be time to reconsider a new diet plan.

 Whether you’re on a very limiting diet or just hungry, you can still have a midnight snack to ease your hunger.

 6. Jet Lag

 There’s no problem with such indulgence because you need to treat yourself occasionally (you know, to keep your sanity and eliminate stress).

 If you really must travel worldwide like Carmen Sandiego, you must plan your trip accordingly to minimize jet lag and not disrupt your body clock and sleeping pattern.

 7. Thrills and Chills

-Those who aren’t horror fans might even suffer anxiety or nightmares as scary thoughts may haunt them as they close their eyes to sleep.
+Those who aren’t horror fans might even experience anxiety or nightmares as scary thoughts may haunt them as they close their eyes to sleep.

 The things that you love to do may be the cause of your sleeplessness or disturbed bedtime, and some of them might be worth getting rid of.

-Like these tips?
 Scroll down for more!